 Everyone makes mistakes, but errors in accounting can lead to huge problems for your business.
-Try not to make the mistakes below so your organization can continue thriving.
+Try not to make the mistakes below with your tax return accountant so your organization can continue thriving.

 Inadequate Record Keeping

 Technology has changed a lot of things, but recordkeeping is just as critical as ever.
 The only difference is you need to manage digital records now, not just paper ones.

 As you’ll learn in classes when you study for your CPA designation, you will need to have accurate records if you’re ever the subject of a tax audit.
 The state tax agency or IRS may tell you to offer receipts and related documents to prove that a business expense is legitimate.

 But did you know that accurate recordkeeping is not merely for tax purposes?
 Consider if you want to sell your company.
 Any legitimate buyer will want to see your tax records and may even pay for an external audit of your firm’s financials.

 Also, keeping accurate records prevents employee fraud.
 Many major embezzlement cases involve employees who were trusted and unsupervised regarding company funds and expenses.
 With correct records, you can keep the possibility of misconduct to a minimum in your company.

 Failing To Follow Accounting Procedures